 ORCADIAN WILDLIFE, BIODIVERSITY & THE CLIMATE CHANGE EMERGENCY:

 Running an international wildlife tour company requires careful thought regarding current and future carbon emissions and the present Climate Change Emergency.
 Arrival into the islands of Orkney at 59°N and some 725 miles north of London by road either means a long drive, at least one short haul flight and/or a ferry journey from the Scottish mainland.
 Our itineraries in Orkney also use internal ferry services to Hoy and Westray.
 In addition, Orcadian Wildlife runs tours to other destinations, including Europe (average return flights to our destinations emit 0.75t of CO2 per passenger) and further afield (average return flights to our destinations emit 4t of CO2 per passenger).
-Once our guests have arrived in Orkney or elsewhere from next year (2021), we want to ensure that this business is at least carbon-neutral, and would also wish our guests to be aware of how this business intends to reduce carbon emissions and take positive actions such that in the future it will be carbon-positive by 2022.
-Our sister business of Gerraquoy Organic Farm (Orcadian Wildlife’s base) also strives to become carbon positive and enhance biodiversity.
+Once our guests have arrived in Orkney or elsewhere we want to ensure that this business is at least carbon-neutral, and would also wish our guests to be aware of how this business intends to reduce carbon emissions and take positive actions such that in the future it will be carbon-positive after 2022.
+Our sister business of Gerraquoy Farm (Orcadian Wildlife’s base) also strives to become carbon positive and enhance biodiversity.
 As you can see below, there are also ways in which you can help us, especially as you choose your means of travel, and whether or not to offset your carbon footprint.

 As a result of the past, current and planned actions below, Orcadian Wildlife will become Carbon-positive by 2022.

 ORCADIAN WILDLIFE, GERRAQUOY FARM & THE PEEDIE HOUSE SELF-CATERING ARE ALREADY GREEN: